-The purpose of this program is to extend part-time employment opportunities to students, particularly those from low-income families, who are in need of financial assistance to pursue a course of study.
+The purpose of this program is to extend part-time employment opportunities to students who are in need of financial assistance to pursue a course of study.
 Students generally work 10-15 hours per week.
 Awards are based on available funding.
-Complete the Free Application for Federal Student Aid (FAFSA).
+You must complete the Free Application for Federal Student Aid (FAFSA) in order to determine eligibility.

-Be enrolled in an eligible program of student (diploma or associate degree program, U.S. and non-eligible citizens must be enrolled at least half-time.
+You must be enrolled at least half-time in an eligible diploma or associate degree program.
 International students are required to be enrolled full-time during fall and spring semesters and at least half-time during Summer term.
 College Work Study payments are made on a monthly basis after a time record has been signed, approved, and processed by the Financial Aid Office.

-- Earn and maintain a cumulative grade-point-average of at least 2.0 - Meet all satisfactory academic progress guidelines for federal student aid.
+- Maintain a cumulative grade-point-average of at least 2.0 - Meet all satisfactory academic progress guidelines for federal student aid.